Welcome to our site!

 Help Us Build the Temple!

-Inviting all for GRAND OPENING Pran Pratistha Mahotsav October 23rd, 24th and 25th 3 day…
+Inviting all for GRAND OPENING Pran Pratistha Mahotsav Dates to be announced 3 day event…

-SPONSORSHIP AMOUNT LIMIT BENEFITS BLESSING GIFT MURTI SPONSOR AND PRAMUKH YAJMAN(DIAMOND) $25,001 3 Will lead…
+SPONSORSHIP AMOUNT LIMIT BENEFITS MURTI SPONSOR AND PRAMUKH YAJMAN(DIAMOND) $25,001 5 Will lead all activities…

 ITEM AMOUNT Brick for Construction $501 Garbha Griha $11,111 Garbha Dwar $5,555 Main Dwar $5,555…